Kuronons/FZ_graphics/Animations/Miscellaneous/Readme.md

-Here you can find various animations I made for the Flipper Zero :
+Here you can find various animations I made for the Flipper Zero (.webm files are preview videos) :
-The .webm files are preview videos.

    Eye of the Flipper - My first FZ anim !
 Inspired by the beginning of EYE OF THE BEHOLDER (1991 video game)